jenridunn/bing-images-search-and-download/README.md

 ## Code Samples

-<strong>NOTE:</strong> By default the methods (save_images and save_images_from_csv) doesn't save the images from the original source.
+<strong>NOTE:</strong> By default, the methods (save_images and save_images_from_csv) don't save the images from the original source.
 If you want this functionality uncomment the following line in the executors methods:
 ```
 #self.save_image("image", images, originals_dir)
 ```